Fl1s/turron/README.md

 4. Access your dashboards to monitor service health, performance, and custom metrics.

 ## Cloudflare (optional)
-1. In Zero Trust you need to go to network -> tunnels, then create a new tunnel with the name of your domain.
+1. In Zero Trust you need to go to `Network -> Tunnels`, then create a new tunnel with the name of your domain.
-2. Get the token and put its value in the field `CLOUDFLARED_TUNNEL_TOKEN` in .config/secrets/.env.prod.
+2. Get the token and put its value in the field `CLOUDFLARED_TUNNEL_TOKEN` in `.config/secrets/.env.prod`.
-3. In `published application routes`, set root route to nginx:80
+3. In `published application routes`, set root route to `nginx:80`.
-4. Also, don't forget to set the minio subdomain (s3.yourdomain) and route to nginx:80.
+4. Also, don't forget to set the minio subdomain (s3.yourdomain) and route to `nginx:80`.
-5. In `Additional application settings -> HTTP settings` set `HTTP Host header` value `minio:9000`
+5. In `Additional application settings -> HTTP settings` set `HTTP Host header` value `minio:9000`.
 6. In `.config/nginx/nginx.conf` change `server_name` to your domain and subdomain.

 <!-- CONTRIBUTING -->